- Undergraduate Students

 - Postgraduate Students

-- For international students arriving into Birmingham Airport or London Heathrow, the university offers a free Airport Meet and Greet service on selected dates and times during enrolment.
+- For international students arriving into Birmingham Airport or London Heathrow, the university offers a free airport Meet and Greet service on selected dates and times in September, January and May.

 English Language Requirements

 - Undergraduate courses – IELTS 6.0 or equivalent prior to entry.

 - Top up courses – IELTS 6.5 or equivalent prior to entry, although some top-up courses that include English as part of the course accept 6.0.

 - Postgraduate courses – IELTS 6.5 or equivalent prior to entry.